khulnasoft-lab/design.khulnasoft.com/contents/accessibility-audits/2-keyboard-only.md

 ## Keyboarding basics

-- Use the `Tab` key to navigate in a linear direction through focusable elements like links, forms, and buttons.
+- Use the `Tab` key to navigate in a linear direction through focusable elements like links, form controls, and buttons.
 - The `Enter` key (and sometimes `Spacebar`) selects an element.
-- Arrow keys are used to move within certain elements or element groups like a radio button group or set of tabs.
+- Arrow keys are used to move within certain elements, element groups, and widgets.
+For example, within form `select` elements, radio button groups, and a set of tabs.
 - For a more comprehensive list of actions, review this table of [common keyboard interactions](https://webaim.org/techniques/keyboard/#testing).

 ## Focus order

 The focus order is the sequence that a keyboard user tabs through focusable elements.
 In most cases the focus order and DOM order should be the same.
-Visually reordering elements with CSS, like floats, flexbox, or grid can be problematic for focus order, so ensure content makes sense both visually and linearly in the markup.
+Visually reordering elements with CSS, such as with floats, flexbox, or grid, can be problematic for focus order, so ensure content makes sense both visually and linearly in the markup.
 To learn more about what elements should be focusable by default read this [Introduction to Focus](https://developers.google.com/web/fundamentals/accessibility/focus/).

 <figure class="figure" role="figure" aria-label="Example tab order moving through navigation">
   <img class="figure-img" src="/img/a11y-tab-order.png" alt="Example navigation with tab order overlays" role="img" style="width:100%; max-width:640px; height:auto" />